Atelfo/Atelfo.github.io/_posts/2019-12-10-recommended-books.md

 title: "My book recommendations (updated anually)"
 ---

-This is a list of my personal "best" books i.e., the favourites and ones that stuck with me, shaped my thinking or were particularly memorable.
+This is a list of my personal favourite books and ones that stuck with me, shaped my thinking, or were particularly memorable.
 Not necessarily the most well-written.

-I update this list each December with the 5 or so best books that I read for the first time in that year, regardless of when they were released.
+I update this list each December with the 5 or so best books that I read for the first time in that year, regardless of when they were originally released.

 ### 2022 book recommendations
 *Coming soon!*